MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup.md

 ## What's next?

-After you've finished the setup process, you'll have an Azure AD organization complete with Dynamics 365 Customer Engagement<!--or...? --> and SharePoint.
+After you've finished the setup process, you'll have an Azure AD organization complete with Dynamics 365 Customer Engagement and SharePoint.
 At this point, you can start adding opportunities, products, and models to Sales.
 For more information, see the [Administrator guide for Dynamics 365 Product Visualize](admin-guide.md).
 The administrator guide also includes important information about downloading the Dynamics 365 Product Visualize solution package that connects the Sales instance with Dynamics 365 Product Visualize.

 ### See also